RECOMMENDATIONS – MEXICO CITY

 Petrarca 118, Polanco – 1.4 km away

-A perfect option for business or leisure travelers, for short or long stays and corporate relocations, as well as for our patients.
-The suites are fully equipped with high-quality amenities to ensure a premium stay in the city.
+An excellent choice for both business and leisure travelers, whether for short stays, extended visits, corporate relocations, or medical travel.
+The suites are fully equipped with high-quality amenities, ensuring a premium stay in the city.

 Hotel Camino Real Polanco

-This is a 5-star hotel featuring striking modern Mexican architecture designed by architect Ricardo Legorreta.
-Originally built for the 1968 Olympic Games, it is considered a hotel-museum due to its beauty, functionality, and distinctive use of color.
+A five-star hotel featuring a striking modern Mexican architectural design by architect Ricardo Legorreta.
+Originally built for the 1968 Olympic Games, it is often considered a hotel-museum due to its beauty, functionality, and distinctive use of color.

 Airbnb